Peter August Böckstiegel

-Peter August Böckstiegel (7 April 1889, Werther - 22 March 1951, Werther) was a German painter, graphic artist and sculptor, in the Expressionistic style.
+Peter August Böckstiegel (7 April 1889 – 22 March 1951) was a German painter, graphic artist and sculptor, in the Expressionistic style.

 Life and work

-He was the fifth of six children born to a family of small farmers and linen weavers.
+He was the fifth of six children born in Werther to a family of small farmers and linen weavers.
 After displaying artistic talent, he was apprenticed to a painter and glazier in Bielefeld.
 After passing the Journeyman examination as a painter, in 1907, he attended the new arts and crafts school.
 He was first exposed to the latest French paintings trends during a 1909 visit to the Folkwang Museum in Essen.
 His earliest known professional works date from the following year.